|

 These are general rules or tips which will prevent or reduce the problems with engine noise.

-- Don't use the factory wiring for the head unit's (HU) ground connection.
-Ground the HU to the chassis (body) of the vehicle.
-If the HU isn't mounted directly to a solid, GROUNDED metal structure, ground the case of the HU to the same point that the HU's ground wire is connected.
+Don't use the factory wiring for the head unit's (head unit) ground connection.
+Ground the head unit to the chassis (body) of the vehicle.
+If the head unit isn't mounted directly to a solid, GROUNDED metal structure, ground the case of the head unit to the same point that the head unit's ground wire is connected.

 NOTE: